Profiling Gas Consumption in Solidity Smart Contracts: Study on the relevance of cost smells

 \subsection{Research method}

-To address RQ$_1$, we conduct a survey targeting experts in the development of Solidity smart contracts and blockchain applications.
-Relevant guidelines on how to design and carry out survey studies in software engineering are provided in previous work~\cite{DBLP:journals/sigsoft/PfleegerK01, DBLP:journals/sigsoft/KitchenhamP02c, DBLP:journals/sigsoft/KitchenhamP02b, DBLP:journals/sigsoft/KitchenhamP02a, DBLP:journals/sigsoft/KitchenhamP02, DBLP:journals/sigsoft/KitchenhamP03}.
+To address RQ$_1$, \major{similar to previous work} on code smells assessment~\cite{ DBLP:conf/msr/BorrelliNLCP20, DBLP:conf/kbse/TufanoPBPOLP16, DBLP:journals/ese/AnicheBTGD18}, we conduct a survey targeting experts in the development of Solidity smart contracts and blockchain applications. \major{Prior research~\cite{DBLP:conf/icsm/MantylaVL04, DBLP:conf/icsm/PalombaBPOL14} found that developers may have divergences of opinions about the incidence and the perceived relevance of code smells.
+Thus, to assess the extent to which the identified cost smells (reported in Table \ref{tab:smells}) are issues that might actually affect gas consumption, we decided to survey real smart contract developers and blockchain experts and ask them their opinions about the relevance of all the aforementioned smells.
+In particular, the survey with developers represents an important part of our study, as its results may help to avoid considering eventual cost smells for which developers report a low perceived relevance.} Relevant guidelines on how to design and carry out survey studies in software engineering are provided in previous work~\cite{DBLP:journals/sigsoft/PfleegerK01, DBLP:journals/sigsoft/KitchenhamP02c, DBLP:journals/sigsoft/KitchenhamP02b, DBLP:journals/sigsoft/KitchenhamP02a, DBLP:journals/sigsoft/KitchenhamP02, DBLP:journals/sigsoft/KitchenhamP03}.
 On the one hand, according to such guidelines, we (i) \textit{design specific and measurable goals}, (ii) \textit{target subjects able to answer the questions posed}, (iii) \textit{group questions into topics}, and (iv) when possible, \textit{use standardized response formats}.
 On the other hand, we can not estimate whether the set of subjects involved in our survey is a representative subset of the target population, as we have no prior knowledge of such a population.
 Specifically, the survey is structured in three sections:

 \begin{itemize} \item {The first section aims at collecting demographic information about respondents.
 In particular, this section comprises questions about: (i) the highest education qualification; (ii) the domain in which respondents work (\textit{e.g.,} industry, academia, etc.); (iii) their role in the organization (\textit{e.g.,} developer, project manager); (iv) the years of experience in software development; (v) more specifically, the years of experience in smart contract development, and (vi) the languages used to develop smart contracts.} \item {The second section gathers the developers' perceived relevance about the identified Solidity code smells that may affect gas consumption.
 Each smell is presented to respondents through a brief description of the problem, outlining its effects on gas usage and the optimizations to mitigate or avoid such effects.
 For each smell, we ask to provide a relevance score on a 5-level Likert scale~\cite{oppenheim2000questionnaire} (in which 1 corresponds to \textit{strongly disagree} and 5 corresponds to \textit{strongly agree}).
 Finally, for each question, the respondents could provide an optional open comment. } \item {The final section asks questions about the general perceived usefulness of a suite of metrics for more easily identifying the identified cost smells while coding, \textit{i.e.,} (i) whether respondents perceive the availability of such a suite of metrics useful, and (ii) whether they would be willing to adopt it during smart contract development.
 Finally, we ask to provide free comments about possible Solidity code smells that were not considered in our study.} \end{itemize}